Jed Yod Temple is an old temple in Chiang Mai with some very unique architecture.

 Note: The Mahabodhi Temple in Bodhgaya, India is one of the most important of all sacred places for Buddhists.
 The second site in the Heart of Buddha Pilgrimage Way, it commemorates the attaining of Enlightenment by Siddhartha Gautama.
 The Pilgrimage Way starts in Lumbini, Nepal, where Prince Siddhartha was born.
 Bodhgaya is followed by the Deer Park in Sarnath where Buddha preached his first sermon and the pilgrimage ends in Kusinagara where Buddha reached paranirvana, or going beyond nirvana.
 Of all these places though, Bodhgaya surpasses in importance as the birthplace of Buddhism.
 It was here that Siddhartha denounced asceticism and realizes the “Middle Way”, which became the center of his teaching.

 Wat Jed Yod is located on the highway which rings Chiang Mai, not far from where it intersects Huay Kaew road.
 It is also very near (within walking distance) of the Chiang Mai National Museum.
 To get there, take a red truck (public transport in Chiang Mai), tuk tuk or drive there yourself on a rented bicycle.
-For those who want extra comfortable or need more info, we can provide private tour with a guide for your group to go to this temple and visit other necessary temples in the city for half day tour.
+For those who want an extra comfortable service or need more info, we can provide private tour with a guide for your group to go to this temple and visit other necessary temples in the city for half day tour or you can book the car rental with driver.

 Entrance fee & opening hours : The temple grounds are open daily from 6 am until 6 pm.
 Admission is free, although donations are highly appreciated.